 Caution!
 Distilling spirits is a minefield at the Federal (TTB) level and you should speak with an attorney before manufacturing ANY distilled spirit – even for experimentation purposes and even in your home.

 We do not expect that there will be any effect of SB 21-270’s increased production on Distilleries’ DSP permits, and those will remain unchanged with the conversion of a Colorado Distillery to a Distillery Pub.
 However, if the distillery floor plan changes (among other things) it is important to Amend your DSP with the TTB.

 Colorado Beverage Lawyers at LaszloLaw

-Our Colorado beverage lawyers are ready to assist in obtaining a Colorado Distillery Pub License, manufacture’s license and Colorado wholesaler’s license.
+Our Colorado beverage lawyers are ready to assist in obtaining a Distillery Pub License, manufacturer’s license and Colorado wholesaler’s license.
 Whether you need to transfer, modify, or obtain a new liquor license, our beverage attorneys will start by addressing your needs and continue to provide guidance along the way.
 Your goals and bottom line are our priority.
 Contact the Colorado beverage lawyers at LaszloLaw today to discuss your Colorado liquor license needs.